 Estimated Capital Needs - The Board implemented a major capital plan which is the new high school during 2016.
 The project will be funded by the bond money received from the sale of warrants.
+Brookhill HVAC was totally renovated this year at a cost of \$1,200,000.

-In fiscal year 2013 Athens City Schools received \$2,868,445 in BRAC bond proceeds from the state of Alabama.
-As of September 30, 2016 there was no remaining balance.
-The school system used \$319,133 of the BRAC bond proceeds in fiscal year 2016 to implement the Athens City Schools capital plan.
 The school system implemented the capital plan in fiscal year 2016 which is the addition of the new High School.
-The Athens City Council approved a resolution supporting the sale of general obligated warrants for the purpose of building a new High School.
+The Athens City Council approved a resolution supporting the sale of general obligation warrants for the purpose of building a new High School.
 These warrants were sold and generated \$55,003,448 in funds for the construction of a new High School which began in June 2016.
+As of September 30, 2017, the amount of \$25,459,797 has been paid out for construction of the new high school.
 For information on the Capital Plan visit the system website at www.acs-k12.org.